AAFC-BICoE/dina-local-deployment/README.md

 ## Profiles Support

-Profiles have been added to support the deployment of non-mandatory components defined under a specific profile keyword.
+Profiles have been added to support the deployment of non-mandatory components defined under a specific profile keyword (requires Docker-Compsoe >= 1.28.0).

-Search API components are classify under the profile name `search_api` to have a deployment with these additional components you just have to inke the following command:
+Search API components are classify under the profile name `search_api` to have a deployment with these additional components you just have to use the following command:

 ```
 docker-compose --profile search_api -f docker-compose.base.yml -f docker-compose.local.yml up